 But no matter what tool you use, they never take into account the squirming children and fidgeting feet as you try to squeeze a tiny foot into tinier shoes.

-One method to help you size your kids could be to strap them (the child that is) into a straitjacket and coax them into good behaviour with M&Ms and milkshakes.
+One method to help fitting kids shoes could be to strap them (the child that is) into a straitjacket and coax them into good behaviour with M&Ms and milkshakes.

 1. Wait till the end of the day